arader/zshadow/README.md

 particular tag is being sent.

 #### Send mode
 The default tag mode is '**send**'.
-This causes the dataset to be have a snapshot taken to to be replicated whenever that tag is being sent by **zshadow**.
+This causes the dataset to have a snapshot taken and to be replicated whenever that tag is being sent by **zshadow**.

 The send mode of a tag is inherited, meaning all children datasets of a